Seven Process Must-Do Items – Begin with the Basics

 3: Why Data Owners and Definitions are Critical

-What makes data important, and why does it sit firmly with processes?
+What makes data essential, and why does it sit firmly with processes?

 Every step in a process uses data of one kind or another.